c4ke2/c4ke2.github.io/src/book_trailer.md

 General
 </h3>

-The first shots of the trailer are of the world itself, an ideallic valley covered in forest and farmland.
+The first shots of the trailer are of the world itself, an idyllic valley covered in forest and farmland.
 Somewhere in the forests is a figure with limbs made of stone who has finally found what she is looking for: a mystical tree.\
 At the beginning of the novel, she has already found this tree and has moved onto the next stage of her plan, meaning this trailer provides a brief look into something that happened before the story.

 <h3>